-For the double-core-hole state, asymmetric stretching and bond-angle opening play a minor role during the lifetime of the Auger decay, instead the dominant dynamics for the water pentamer as well as the isolated water occurs along the symmetric stretching leading to the transfer of two protons to the neighboring molecules.
-This is different for the single-core-ionized water molecule, where, in the liquid phase, dynamics involves the transfer of a single proton^{4,10} and, in the gas phase, the molecule remains stable.
-19 Notably, we expect that for other double-core-hole satellite configurations, asymmetric stretching and bond-angle opening may also play a substantial role.20 Moreover, we point out that proton dynamics for other double-core-hole satellites can be significantly faster compared to the bare DCH state, as it was reported for the gas phase.20 Figure 7 displays the geometrical variations of the trajectories used to compute the Auger spectra.
-It shows the symmetrized bond distance of the central water molecule of (H2O)5 as a function of time after core ionization.
-To make the difference in the dynamics more apparent, we plot the data for up to 5 fs, but one has to keep in mind that the decay lifetime of the double core hole is $1/\Gamma \simeq 1$ fs.
-Figure 7(a) reveals that the fragmentation of the water molecule in the double-core-hole state is somewhat faster in the tetrahedral water structure of (H2O)5 than in H2O.
+other double-core-hole satellites can be significantly faster compared to the pure DCH state, as it was reported for the gas phase.
+Figure 8 displays the geometrical variations of the trajectories used to compute the Auger spectra.
+It shows the symmetrized bond distance of the central water molecule of $(H_2O)5$ as a function of time after core ionization.
+To make the difference in the dynamics more apparent, we plot the data for up to 5 fs, but one has to keep in mind that the decay lifetime of the double core hole is $1/\Gamma \simeq 1.5$ fs.
+Figure 8(a) reveals that the fragmentation of the water molecule in the double-core-hole state is somewhat faster in the tetrahedral water structure of $(H_2O)5$ than in $H_2O$ .
 Even though the effect is rather small at early times, it points towards the fact that the liquid environment tends to accelerate the proton dynamics compared to the case of an isolated water molecule.
-This result can also be linked to the stronger effect of nuclear dynamics in (H2O)5 vs. (H2O) seen in Fig. 5(b).
-This result is plausible, considering that the presence of hydrogen bonds in (H2O)5 promotes the proton dissociation relative to the situation in H2O.
+This result can also be linked to the stronger effect of nuclear dynamics in $(H_2O)5$ vs. $(H_2O)$ seen in Fig. 6(b).
+This result is plausible, considering that the presence of hydrogen bonds in $(H_2O)5$ promotes the proton dissociation relative to the situation in $H_2O$ .

-Figure 7(b) shows the dynamics for $(D_2O)5$ and for (D_2O) .
-As one might expect, the dissociation for $(D_2O)5$ is somewhat slower than for $(H_2O)5$.
-When comparing the respective deuterated and non-deuterated species, one can see that deuteration leads to a similar deceleration of the proton dynamics as the transition from $(H_2O)5$ to H_2O .
+Figure 8(b) shows the dynamics for $(D_2O)5$ and for $(D_2O)$ .
+As one might expect, the dissociation for $(D_2O)5$ is somewhat slower than for $(H_2O)5$ .
+When comparing the respective deuterated and non-deuterated species, one can see that deuteration leads to a similar deceleration of the proton dynamics as the transition from $(H_2O)5$ to $H_2O$ .
 Our results show that the ultrafast core-hole-induced dynamics is promoted when the double-core-ionized water molecule is in a tetrahedral hydrogen-bond environment.
 We speculate that this trend also holds for a liquid-water environment.
+Figures 8(c) and 8(d) show the partial charge (Mulliken charge) of the central oxygen atom and how it evolves as a function of time for $(H_2O)5$ , $H_2O$ [Fig. 8(c)], $(D_2O)5$ , and $D_2O$ [Fig. 8(d)].
+The partial charge of the central oxygen atom is initially about 0.35 due to the strong screening effects that involve electronic rearrangements from neighboring atoms towards the double-core-ionized oxygen atom.
+As the protons move away from the central oxygen atom, the partial charge via proton repulsion.

-We have tried to extract further experimental information on DCHs in liquid water by attempting to observe primary electrons corresponding to resonant $K^{-2}V$ satellite states at binding energies around the DCH threshold; no such signature could be identified, however (see Supplemental Material).
+We have tried to extract further experimental information on DCHs in liquid water by attempting to observe primary electrons corresponding to resonant $K^{-2}V$ satellite states at binding energies around the DCH threshold; no such signature could be identified, however (see Supplementary Material).